GenericMappingTools/gmt/doc_modern/rst/source/GMT_Changes.rst

     be abbreviated, e.g., "gmt gmtconvert" may be called as "gmt convert".

 :doc:`gmt2kml`
-    A :doc:`psxy` -like tool to produce KML overlays for Google Earth.
+    A :doc:`plot` -like tool to produce KML overlays for Google Earth.
 Previously found in the misc supplement.

 :doc:`gmtconnect`